-Hikers looking for a lightweight, athletic boot that provides plenty of protection and performance on the trail are going to absolutely love the new Aerox GTX Mid Surround from Lowa.
-Comfortable and nimble, these boots are going to redefine the way you think about the performance of your hiking footwear, particularly in warmer environments.
+Lowa Aerox GTX Mid: Hikers looking for a lightweight, athletic boot that provides plenty of protection and performance on the trail are going to absolutely love the new Aerox GTX Mid Surround from Lowa.
+Comfortable and nimble, these boots will redefine the way you think about your hiking footwear performance, particularly in warmer environments.

-Lowa has long been known for designing some of the most durable, high performance boots on the market, offering options for hikers, backpackers, and mountaineers.
-But the Aerox GTX is unlike anything that the company has offered before, deftly blending the feel of a trail running shoe with the performance of a light hiking boot.
+Lowa has long been known for designing some of the most durable, high-performance boots on the market, offering hikers, backpackers, and mountaineers.
+But the Aerox GTX is unlike anything that the company has offered before, deftly blending the feel of a trail running shoe with a light hiking boot’s performance.
 The result is a fanatic set of footwear that fast packers and day hikers alike will appreciate.

 One of the key elements of the Aerox GTX is the inclusion of Gore-Tex Surround, a new type of technology that is designed to keep our feet healthy, dry, and happy at all times.
-The breakthrough with Gore Surround is that it allows a shoe to vent out heat and moisture, while still managing to remain completely waterproof at the same time.
-This helps to avoid getting sweaty feet while out on the trail, which can ultimately lead to hotspots and blisters.
-And while other hiking shoes have offered good ventilation in the past, they’ve usually done so at the expense of waterproofing.
-The fact that the Surround technology can allow heat and moisture to escape, while preventing water from getting in, is truly remarkable.
+The breakthrough with Gore Surround is that it allows a shoe to vent out heat and moisture while still managing to remain completely waterproof at the same time.

-With a trim, athletic cut, the Aerox GTX feel more like a running shoe on your feet than a pair of boots.
+With a trim, athletic cut, the Aerox GTX feels more like a running shoe on your feet than a pair of boots.
 I happen to prefer the more snug fit, although you’ll likely have to leave your thicker hiking socks at home.
-The more form-fitting feel of the shoes helped me to feel more connected with the ground, allowing me to move faster and with more agility on the trail, which is something that I always appreciate.
+The more form-fitting feel of the shoes helped me feel more connected with the ground, allowing me to move faster and with more agility on the trail, which I always appreciate.

-The break in time for these boots was minimal as well, thanks in part to their supple synthetic uppers, which also aid in the venting process.
-Those same uppers give the Aerox GTX a unique look that is very different from most other boots in the Lowa line-up.
-These have a sleek design to them that really standout from the crowd, while still remaining true to the company’s outdoor heritage.
+The break-in time for these boots was minimal, thanks in part to their supple synthetic uppers, which also aid in the venting process.
+Those same uppers give the Aerox GTX a unique look different from most other boots in the Lowa line-up.
+These have a sleek design that really stands out from the crowd while still remaining true to the company’s outdoor heritage.

-About the only type of surfaces I haven’t tried these boots on yet is ice and snow, although I’m sure they’ll perform well there too.
-That said, if you’re venturing into a colder environment, I’d recommend wearing something with a bit more insulation that the Aerox GTX has to offer.
-These shoes are definitely made for use on warm weather outings, with the caveat that if you’re taking part in a highly aerobic workout in the cold – such as snowshoeing – they will likely still serve you well.
+I haven’t tried these boots on the only type of surfaces yet is ice and snow, although I’m sure they’ll perform well there too.
+That said, if you’re venturing into a colder environment, I’d recommend wearing something with a bit more insulation than the Aerox GTX has to offer.
+These shoes are definitely made for use on warm-weather outings, with the caveat that if you’re taking part in a highly aerobic workout in the cold – such as snowshoeing – they will likely still serve you well.
 These are boots that are built to go fast in a wide variety of conditions.